Targeting with Builder's Shopify app

 You can leverage targeting in a variety of ways for your store— check out our tutorial for how to create a product promotion targeted on specific product or collection pages.
-One powerful tool of targeting with the Theme Studio is to target specific pieces of content to customers based on attributes such as if a customer has bought from a certain collection, if the page is a particular product page, if the customer has a product with a specific tag in their cart, etc. All the options can be found by clicking on the targeting icon while in an organization that is hooked up to a Shopify store.
+One powerful tool of targeting with Builder for Shopify is to target specific pieces of content to customers based on attributes such as if a customer has bought from a certain collection, if the page is a particular product page, if the customer has a product with a specific tag in their cart, etc. All the options can be found by clicking on the targeting icon while in an organization that is hooked up to a Shopify store.

 👉Tip: Interested in learning how to target based on query parameters?
 Check out our guide here